-- (ii) if using a vacuum to spot clean, it must have a HEPA filter - (b) Use or play on or near carpet areas until dry.
+- (a) Be present when carpets are cleaned or vacuumed; or - (b) Use or play on or near carpet areas until dry.
 Weight #5

 170-300-0245- Consensus Reached Laundry and equipment.

 (1) Laundry and laundry equipment at an early learning program must be inaccessible to children and separated from areas where food is prepared to prevent cross contamination.
 Weight #4